The International Trade Blog Export Forms

 The certificate of origin is a document issued by an exporter that confirms and certifies the country of origin of its products.

-Alternatively, it might be a separate letter or form that incorporates a statement indicating the country of origin is as stated on the commercial invoice, certifies the document is true and correct, and then signed by the exporter’s employee.
+Alternatively, it might be a separate letter or form that incorporates a statement indicating the country of origin is as stated on the commercial invoice and certifies the document is true and correct; it is then signed by the exporter’s employee.

-The Certificate of Origin Form
+The Generic Certificate of Origin Form

 A certificate of origin may also be required by the buyer in the documentary requirements stated within a letter of credit.
 The letter of credit may specify additional certifications or language within that must be noted in order for the certificate of origin to comply with the stated requirements.